2012 IndyCar Series: Fuel cell capacity

 The fuel cell capacity of the new Dallara DW12 car was reduced from 22 usgal to 18.5 usgal in an effort of fuel efficiency.

 Engine formula

 Turbochargers returned to the IndyCar Series for the first time since the IRL 1996 and Champ Car 2007 seasons respectively after one-year delay.
 The newly-revolutionary third generation fuel-efficient engines are single and twin-turbocharged engines, tuned to produce a range of 550–700 hp with a 12,000 RPM limit.
 The maximum engine displacement was reduced from 3.5 to 2.2 L, the number of cylinders were scaled-down from eight to six and the engine shape will remain V-shaped.
 All engines will run E85 fuel; from 2007 to 2011, the series utilized 100% fuel grade ethanol.

 The turbochargers are provided by BorgWarner.
-The third generation of IndyCar Series engines will be used until 2026 season.
+The third generation of IndyCar Series engines would be used until 2027 season.